Moscow by Night

 Despite my very best efforts I was severely admonished at the results I presented to my formally mild mannered and outwardly reasonable flatmate.

-The problem, however, wasn’t just that they were amongst the worst photos I’d ever seen, but that my dear friend was not prepared to take responsibility for the photos she’d made.
+The problem, however, wasn’t just that they were amongst the worst photos I’d ever seen.
+My dear friend was not prepared to take responsibility for the quality of her own photos.

 Fortunately our friendship survived this particularly difficult time, though I don’t think she ever fully embraced the responsibility she had for the poor quality of her own photos.